Suzanne Reichenberg: Career

 In her day, she was considered to be the best ingénue character of the Comédie Française which required a character that required youth, grace, and sentiment.
 But Reichenberg feared her rival, Émilie Dubois.
 Dubois, however, was lenient.
 Not only did she let Reichenberg play the classical pieces, but she gave up a Léopold Laluyé sketch for her, entitled Au printemps (In the spring); "I have passed thirty," Dubois told Reichenberg; "I am Summer; you are Spring; I yield my role to you, Miss Printemps."

-She earned general sympathy by the number and punctuality of her services.
-She was the model theatre member, punctual in all things, not letting herself be diverted from her duty by anyone in the theatre.
-She had a lot of order, method and regularity.
+Reichenberg was known to be punctual in all things and with a lot of order, method and regularity.
 She played 500 times, without a single failure, in L'Ami Fritz and 500 times, La sous-préfète du Monde où l'on s'ennuie.
 These did not prevent her from reprising, on birthday evenings, or even in matinees Mariane from L'Avare qui n'a que cent lignes and Lucinde from Le Médecin malgré lui.
-She gave these silhouettes a purity of lines, and a breadth of style.
 The character of Suzel, in L'Ami Fritz, was Reichenberg's best impersonation, and she was also well received in L'Étrangère and Les Fourchambault.

 Before her retirement from the stage in 1898, she undertook performances in Europe.
-She received a very well-turned compliment from the Dowager Empress and honorable praise from the Sultan, in the form of pearls and diamonds.
+She received a compliment from the Dowager Empress and praise from the Sultan, in the form of pearls and diamonds.